Quansight-Labs/ndindex/docs/indexing-guide/multiaxis-indices.md

 However, this is only actually correct for our specific array, because we know that it has 3 dimensions.
 If it instead of 5 dimensions, we would need to instead use `a[:, :, :, :, 0]`.
-This is not only tedious, but it makes it impossible to write our index in a way that works for any number of dimensions.
+This is not only tedious to type, but it makes it impossible to write our index in a way that works for any number of dimensions.
 To contrast, if we wanted the first element of the *first* axis, we could write `a[0]`, which works if `a` has 3 dimensions or 5 dimensions or any number of dimensions.